ska-telescope/developer.skatelescope.org/src/getting-started/integrate-skampi.rst

 The goals of the cross-team review are to:

-  * Ensure that the delivered product meets requirements
+  * Ensure that the delivered product meets requirements.
-  * Increase the quality of code and the feature being delivered
+  * Increase the quality of code and the feature being delivered.
-  * Harmonise and standardise the development practices
+  * Harmonise and standardise the development practices.
-  * Share a common understanding of the SKA software system and its architecture
+  * Share a common understanding of the SKA software system and its architecture.
-  * Give developers the opportunity to gain technical insight about all areas of code
+  * Give developers the opportunity to gain technical insight about all areas of code.
-  * Ensure the test suite is appropriate, and provides adequate coverage for the feature scope in support of acceptance
+  * Ensure the test suite is appropriate, and provides adequate coverage for the feature scope in support of acceptance.
-  * Increase the ability to collaborate between teams
+  * Increase the ability to collaborate between teams.

 Scheduled review meetings should happen in the form of an informal code-walk-through.
 This can happen in a focused meeting, using tools like zoom and supported by other documentation that can be shared with the reviewers